|What's on Barcelona August?|

 Finish of Kings parade

-The Kings parade finishes at Avinguda de Rius i Taulat at Magic Fountain where the Magic Fountain musical score will be part of the parade for the first time ( MAP LINK )
+The Kings procession finishes at Avinguda de Rius i Taulat at Magic Fountain where the Magic Fountain music and light dispaly is part of the parade ( MAP LINK )

-View Route Map Barcelona Three Kings Parade 2013 - Mapa Barcelona "Cavalcada de Reis" in a larger map
+Route Three Kings Parade 2014 - Mapa Barcelona "Cavalcada de Reis"

-Crib scene displays can be found many places in Barcelona on plazas, in churches and in all Catalan homes, both in statue form and living nativity plays called "pessebre vivent."
-The official Barcelona outdoor pessebre - Pessebre a la Plaça Sant Jaume - is on Plaça Sant Jaume in the Gothic quarter of Barcelona, which is open from 26th November 2012 to 6th January 2013 from 10:00 to 21:00 daily.
-In 2012 at La Seca2 on Carrer de Seca off Montcada street in the Born area of Barcelona, there is really nice exhibition of pessebre nativity models called "Pessebres del món," which commemorates 150 years of pessebre making in Catalunya with an exhibition of around 100 pessebre scenes, of which around half are from Catalonia and half are international.
-Worth a visit.
+Crib scene displays can be found many places in Barcelona on plazas, in churches and in most Catalan homes, both in miniature form and also living nativity plays called "pessebre vivents."
+The official 2014 Barcelona outdoor pessebre - Pessebre a la Plaça Sant Jaume - is on Plaça Sant Jaume in the Gothic quarter of Barcelona.
+It is open from 29th November to Monday 6th January from 10:00 to 22:00 daily.

-- Cloister of cathedral La Seu - entrance from Carrer del Bisbe
+Cathedral La Seu cloister- entrance from Carrer del Bisbe

-Sagrat Cor de Jesús del Tibidabo - church on Tibidabo hill
+Sagrat Cor de Jesús del Tibidabo - church on Tibidabo hill all December

-Museu Monestir de Pedralbes - Monastery of Pedralbes
+Museu Monestir de Pedralbes - Pedralbes monastery all December

 “El Caganer” - The Christmas crapper

-"El Caganer" is the cheeky figure of Catalan navitivy scenes as “El Caganer” literally means “The crapper” or "the shitter."
-It is a an elf or gnome-like figure wearing the traditional Catalan "barretina" red beret and with his trousers down, his backside bare, defecating!
+"El Caganer" is the cheeky figure of Catalan navitivy scenes.
+“El Caganer” literally means “The crapper” or "the shitter."
+The Caganer is a an elf or gnome-like figure wearing the traditional Catalan "barretina" red beret and with his trousers down, his backside bare, defecating!
 Very naughty guy!
 He or she can usually be found somewhere in the nativity scene if you look closely.
 The origins of el crapper are a bit murky, but apparently "El Caganer" has been dropping his britches to "fertilize the earth" since the middle of the 19th century at least.
 He is a very popular fellow in Catalunya and thought to bring good luck.
 "El Caganer" can be seen in in many forms and public figures have the honour of being portrayed with their pants down at Christmas.
 The caganer is a very popular fellow in Catalunya and thought to bring good luck.
-Among the most sold caganer figures in 2013 are Pope Francis and for the first time ever thee Virgin of Montserrat which is causing much controversy with Barcelona's bishops considering legal action.
+Among the new caganer figures in 2013 are Pope Francis and for the first time ever thee Virgin of Montserrat which is causing much controversy with Barcelona's bishops considering legal action.
 More popular than ever is the "independentista" separatist caganer holding the independence flag.
 The caganer figurines are all handmade and cost from € 5-20 per figurine depending on size.Visit Caganer.com to see the new 2014 Caganer figures or visit their stand at the Santa Lucia Christmas market at Barcelona Cathedral.
 Read more about the Caganer Christmas figure.

-There was a suggestion in back in 2005 to leave the caganer out of from the Plaça Sant Jaume official pessebre nativity scene.
-It was felt that the caganer was politically incorrect, especially in times when Barcelona is trying to encourage nightlife revellers not to use the streets as public toilets.
-But there many protests against a proposed caganer ban and the idea was dropped.
+There was a suggestion by the city council in 2005 to leave the caganer out of the Plaça Sant Jaume official pessebre nativity scene.
+It was felt that the caganer was politically incorrect, especially when Barcelona is trying to encourage nightlife revellers not to use the streets as public toilets.
+But there were many protests against a proposed caganer ban and the idea was dropped.
 So the caganer can still be seen in the pessebre on Sant Jaume.
 See if you can spot him.

 “L’Home dels Nassos” – Noses Man